 Since stretch marks are essentially tears in the dermis caused from rapid weight gain and loss, regular use of tamanu oil can encourage new skin growth and encourage elasticity in your growing skin.
 Our Bump Gloss oil can also be used for perineal massages to help stretch the skin and prepare it for vaginal birth.

-Can I use tamanu oil in my postpartum maternity skin care?
+Can I use Tamanu oil in my postpartum skincare routine?

 Yes, indeed!
 Stretch marks after pregnancy are common.
 If those tale-tell red lines appear, continue using our pregnancy stretch mark cream to help fade and even your skin tone.

 Again, tamanu oil's skin regenerative powers will help accelerate the healing of these tears and restore it with new, healthy skin!